Mobile app development involves a lot of expenditure of time, money and effort, so its very important you get it right the first time.

 For complicated workflows, illustrate the steps in the form of a storyboard .

-A story board is an organised collection of wireframes that represent parts of the user interaction with the system.
+A story board is an organized collection of wireframes that represent parts of the user interaction with the system.

 Why are wireframes important ?